 - The Technology Partnership (TTP)

 Jobs within science and pharmaceuticals also exist in public sector bodies such as the Department for Environment, Food & Rural Affairs (DEFRA), the Ministry of Defence (MOD), local government and the National Health Service (NHS).
-You could also work in a university, research organisation or an environmental consultancy.
+Universities, research organisations and environmental consultancies also provide opportunities.

 What's it like working in the sector?